terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 ## User interaction with your button

-When a user finds your button displayed on your website or GitHub ReadMe and they click it, they'll be prompted to open a copy of the collection in the Postman app.
+When a user finds your button displayed on your website they click it, they'll be prompted to open the Postman app.
 If they haven't downloaded the app yet, they'll have the option to do so then.

  ![Modal display](https://assets.postman.com/postman-docs/New+sized+Modal+RIP+button.jpg)